Dakar, Senegal in a few days – what to see, what to skip, and what to watch out for!

 To / From Airport

-Lodging in Dakar – We stayed at rather bougey places - Terroubi, Radisson Blu, and the Ibis.
+I started my trip working and ended combining it with some days off – therefore we stayed at a mix of normal and bougey places: which included The Terroubi Hotel, Radisson Blu, Ibis and Novotel.
 Would rank them in that order from best to not so much.
-Secret insider tip - if you book at the Ibis you will be given a room at the Novotel for the same price because the Ibis is currently closed.
-50% $$ saved
+Secret insider tip – if you book at the Ibis you will be given a room at the Novotel for the same price because the Ibis is currently closed.
+50% $$ saved.
+Dakar has a VERY wide range of accommodation from $20 at the low end to $400 at the high end.

-Goree Island – This is a must do, its beautiful and we spent a half day here.
+Goree Island This is a sight in Dakar, but its so wonderful it gets it own section.
+Definitely a must do, its beautiful and we spent a half day here.
 The Beach isn’t super nice in my opinion, but the history, views and crumbling architecture are really amazing.
 Google Maps “Ferries for Ile de Goree” will bring up the ferry point you need to go, or just tell any taxi driver.
-Its in the center of downtown Dakar.
+Its in the center of downtown Dakar

 Ferry timing can be found @ http://www.portdakar.sn/en/nos-services/trafic-passager/dakar-goree